 This has led to lower yields of the processors, and Intel’s first round of fixes did not improve the yields as they had hoped, which has meant that they are now delayed.

-The new Broadwell processors were scheduled to go into production in the last quarter of 2013, the schedule has now been delayed until next year, and they are expected to enter mass production in the first quarter of 2014.
+The new Broadwell processors were scheduled to go into production in the last quarter of 2013.
+However, the schedule has now been delayed until next year, and they are expected to enter mass production in the first quarter of 2014.

-As yet we do not have many details about Intel’s new Broadwell CPU’s and platform, what we do know is that Broadwell is a refined version of Intel’s current Haswell platform.
+As yet, we do not have many details about Intel’s new Broadwell CPUs and platform.
+What we do know is that Broadwell is a refined version of Intel’s current Haswell platform.
+The Broadwell processors are expected to offer improved performance and energy efficiency compared to their Haswell counterparts.
+This makes them highly anticipated in both consumer and enterprise markets.

-As yet there are no details on exactly when production will start on these new Broadwell processors, all we know is that production has be put back until the first quarter of next year.
+As yet, there are no details on exactly when production will start on these new Broadwell processors.
+All we know is that production has been put back until the first quarter of next year.
+This uncertainty adds another layer of complexity for companies planning their product launches around the availability of Broadwell CPUs.

 Source Ars Technica